Ferrite Magnet Price Trends

 By Paul Fears | 21 July 2021

-Updated 24th January 2023
+Updated 3rd May 2023

 The Strontium Ferrite (SrFe12O19) permanent magnet (also known as a ceramic magnet) is the most commonly used magnet material.
 Each Ferrite Magnet consists of approximately 90% iron oxide and 10% strontium carbonate.

 In June 2021, the price of Strontium Carbonate rose sharply, peaking at 22,250 CNY/MT in July 2021.
-By January 2023, the price has fallen back to 9,500 CNY/MT, the first time the price has dropped below 10,000 since April 2021.
+By April 2023, the price has fallen back to 9,000 CNY/MT.
+This is the lowest price since March 2021.

 Strontium Ferrite Magnet Pricing